Terms & Conditions: Building Inspections

 - any appliances such as dishwashers, insinkerators, ovens, stoves and ducted vacuum systems.

 - a review of occupational, health or safety issues such as asbestos content, or the provision of safety glass or swimming pool fencing.

 - a review of environmental or health or biological risks such as toxic mould.

 This additional information or advice may be the subject of a special-purpose inspection report, which is adequately specified and undertaken by an appropriately qualified inspector.

-In addition, this inspection and report does not include the inspection and assessment of items or areas that do not fall within the consultant’s expertise.
-Accordingly, consideration should be given to other specialist inspections and services such as: hydraulics; geotechnics; or building, engineering (electronic), fire and smoke detection or mechanical services.
+In addition, this inspection and report do not include the inspection and assessment of items or areas that do not fall within the consultant’s expertise.
+Accordingly, consideration should be given to other specialist inspections and services such as hydraulics; geotechnics; or building, engineering (electronic), fire and smoke detection or mechanical services.